 On the Vision and Values Ideals Course you will visit places of worship and reflection that you didn't know existed and will learn through interaction with people of other faiths.
-Make new friends and have a truly memorable experience whilst covering components for Venturer Award level Ideals.
+Make new friends and have a truly memorable experience whilst covering components for Venturer Award level Ideals or a Special Interest Area badge.